brandonb927/amateur-radio-discord-bot/README.md

 1. Run `npm run start:dev` to have the bot code refresh when changes are made

-Build the docker image with: `docker build -t aprs-discord-bot .` and run it with `docker run --env-file .env aprs-discord-bot`
+Build the docker image with: `docker build -t amateur-radio-discord-bot .` and run it with `docker run --env-file .env amateur-radio-discord-bot`

-## TODOs

-- Handle empty/additional fields in the response data for different types of stations